CA province

 Units: Regions 1 and 2 elk allocation areas, Region 7B antlerless elk allocation, Region 4 special elk zones need overlay

-Deadlines: kind: text; text: Current synopsis seasons and guide quota timing apply
+Deadlines: Current synopsis seasons and guide quota timing apply

-Fees: kind: text; text: Elk species licence $175 + $75 HCTF + GST • kind: text; text: Basic non-resident alien licence extra
+Fees: Elk species licence $175 + $75 HCTF + GST • Basic non-resident alien licence extra

 Open map layer